• Skip to primary navigation

 Spicy white bean stew served in a white bowl with sliced bread on the side.

 When it's chilly outside, you can bet that this Roasted Tomato White Bean Stew will bring you the comfort you need.
-Especially if served with some crusty bread or naan on the side!
+Especially if served with some crusty bread or homemade vegan naan on the side!

 This recipe is vegan, gluten-free, and packed with plant-based protein.
 Just 45 minutes stand between you and this flavorful and warming dish!